rickywong04/Be-Real-API/README.md

-# Project 6 - BeReal

-Submitted by: Ricky Wong
+BeReal Clone with API

 BeReal is an app that allows users to view images other users posted after uploading images of their own within 24 hours.
+Instead, there is a twist that displays a Instagram-like home page.

 ## Required Features